-The overall environmental impact to TAG Oil's economic valuations is not material.
-In New Zealand, on land and in waters within 12 miles of the coast, the Resource Management Act 1991 (the "Resource Act") controls users of natural and physical resources, including petroleum explorers, with a view to managing resource usage in ways that will not compromise future utilization.
-The Resource Act places emphasis on assessment of the effect the proposed activity will, or might, have on the environment with a view to promoting sustainable management.
-Under the Resource Act, most of the responsibility for managing resources and their use is given to local authorities.
-Regional and district councils must produce and continuously update planning schemes for their jurisdictions which establish procedures and standards for assessing and approving environmental standards in accordance with the Resource Act.
-Such changes to the standards could impact TAG Oil's costs and have an adverse effect on results of operations.
+The overall impact of environmental protection laws and regulations upon TAG Oil's economic valuations is not material.
+In New Zealand, on land and in waters within 12 miles of the coast, the Resource Management Act 1991 (the "RMA") provides a framework for managing the effects of activities on the environment.
+The RMA places emphasis on assessing the effects that a proposed activity will, or might, have on the environment with a view to promoting sustainable management.
+Under the RMA, most of the responsibility for managing resources and their use is given to local authorities.
+Regional and district councils must produce and continuously update planning schemes for their jurisdictions which establish procedures and standards for assessing and approving environmental standards in accordance with the RMA.
+Such changes to the standards could impact TAG Oil's costs and have an adverse effect on its results of operations.
 TAG Oil is committed to upholding high environmental standards and strives to carry out its activities and operations in compliance with all relevant and applicable environmental regulations and best industry practices.
 Currently, TAG Oil believes it has included appropriate amounts in its capital expenditure budget to continue to meet its environmental obligations.

 The Climate Change Response Act 2002 establishes the New Zealand Emissions Trading Scheme ("NZETS").
-TAG Oil, through Cheal Petroleum, became a registered participant of the NZETS from January 1, 2010, and is required to calculate and record emissions, file emissions returns and surrender emission units at the end of each calendar year.
-The application of these requirements or the adoption of new requirements has not had a material effect on TAG Oil to date but could possibly have a material adverse effect on TAG Oil's business, results of operations, financial condition, cash flows and shareholder value.
+TAG Oil, through Cheal Petroleum, became a registered participant of the NZETS on January 1, 2010, and is required to calculate and record emissions, file emissions returns and surrender emission units at the end of each calendar year.
+The application of these requirements has not had, and the adoption of new requirements is not expected to have, a material effect on TAG Oil; however, the future application of NZETS, or future changes to NZETS, could possibly have a material adverse effect on TAG Oil's business, results of operations, financial condition, cash flows and shareholder value.